Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Discussion

-The parallel algorithms \BRS and native Schätzle operate on the graph's vertices and edges.
-As the numbers of vertices and edges do not change during execution, the algorithms perform the same number of steps in each iteration, taking a roughly constant amount of time.
-The peaks in certain iterations could be due to the elimination of duplicates when merging incoming messages, which can vary between iterations.
-Furthermore, both parallel algorithms perform significantly faster than the sequential Kaushik \etal algorithm. \BRS takes $4.08$ to $5.60$ and native Schätzle $6.14$ to $9.40$ minutes on the smaller datasets, whereas the sequential algorithm takes $77.84$ to $586.66$ minutes.
+\extended{The parallel algorithms \BRS-Schätzle, \BRS-Kaushik, and native Schätzle compute all of these ten bisimulation iterations, taking in total about $4.08$ to $9.40$ minutes on the smaller datasets.
+Furthermore, both parallel algorithms perform much faster than the sequential Kaushik \etal algorithm. \BRS takes $4.08$ to $5.60$ and native Schätzle $6.14$ to $9.40$ minutes on the smaller datasets, whereas the sequential algorithm takes $77.84$ to $586.66$ minutes.
 Hence, even for smaller graphs of $100M$ to $150M$ triples, we observe that our parallel algorithm is much faster than the sequential alternative.

-The parallel algorithms perform well on both the synthetic BSBM1B graph and the real-world BTC2B graph.
-The results indicate that the native algorithm does not have any advantage over the generic one, as \BRS outperforms native Schätzle on every dataset.
-Finally, we showed that \BRS-Kaushik effectively parallelizes the sequential bisimulation algorithm of Kaushik \etal
+The parallel algorithms perform well on the synthetic BSBM1B graph and the real-world BTC2B graph.
+The sequential native Kaushik algorithm takes one to two orders of magnitude longer and was unable to compute a $10$-bisimulation at all for the two largest datasets.}

-Both \BRS and native Schätzle seem to scale linearly with the input graph's size.
-BTC150M contains approximately $5M$ vertices and $145M$ edges.
-BTC2B is comprised of approximately $80M$ vertices and $2B$ edges, which is a factor of about $18$ and $14$ respectively. \BRS-Schätzle takes $4.08$ minutes, \BRS-Kaushik $4.54$ minutes and native Schätzle $6.14$ minutes on the smaller version.
-On the larger version, they take $15$ times, $19$ times and $14$ times longer.
-BSBM1B contains about $10$ times as many vertices and edges as BSBM100M.
-The experiments on BSBM1B took about $10$ times longer for \BRS-Schätzle, $12$ times for \BRS-Kaushik, and $9$ times for native Schätzle.